HCS‑16 Standard: Floras - AppNet Accounts

 - Posting

-or similar notification to STopic
+state_updateor similar notification to STopic

 Backward Compatibility: New profiles SHOULD maintain compatibility with previous versions where possible.
 Add new fields rather than removing existing ones.